 This grievance procedure has been established to provide individuals or groups of students the opportunity to challenge decisions and/ or actions taken by faculty, staff, or other students which they feel are in violation of their rights.
 Students with a grievance shall follow the process as outlined below.

 Grievance issues should be resolved in a timely manner.
 In order to assure this, time restrictions are a part of each step.
 If a student grievant misses a deadline, the process is considered to be terminated.
 If college personnel fail to meet a deadline, the grievance is forwarded automatically to the President for resolution.
 The time lines can be extended by mutual agreement between the involved parties at any time.

-Time lines start when written materials are submitted to the Dean of Students' Office.
-Under Step 2 below, to insure that grievance materials reach the appropriate office in a timely fashion, students shall file their grievances with the Dean of Students' Office.
+Time lines start when written materials are submitted to the Vice President Student Affairs' Office.
+Under Step 2 below, to insure that grievance materials reach the appropriate office in a timely fashion, students shall file their grievances with the Vice President Student Affairs.
 This office is responsible for noting when the grievance is filed and for sending copies to the appropriate parties.